Conflux-Chain/js-conflux-sdk/docs/batch_rpc.md

 main();
 ```

+One thing to note is `execute` method will not clean previous added request, so if you add some request later and then call `execute` method again,
+all request will send one time. `BatchRequest` provide one method `clean` to remove all request previous added.

 ## Batch Send Transaction

 To batch send transaction, now developer could use SDK's helper to build a `rawTransaction` and add it to bacher's request array.